Southern Conservation Partners

 Picture

 Southern Conservation Partners is operated by volunteers.
 We depend on donations to finance our operational expenses and services.
 Become a partner and offer financial support for continued operation of SCP or in support of a project we sponsor.
-Send a check (address below) or donate through our secure online giving option offered through PayPal.
-You may designate your contribution for one of our sponsored projects or in general support of our mission.* THANK YOU!
+DONATE through our secure online giving option offered through PayPal, where you may designate your contribution for one of our sponsored projects or in general support of our mission (see dropdown menu in the PayPal link).
+THANK YOU!
+(You may also send a check to the address below.)

 SUPPORT OUR WORK